-There are 11 TDM strategies not recommended for prioritization at this time.
+There are 12 TDM strategies not recommended for prioritization at this time.
 Some strategies did not receive prioritization as they do not effectively achieve the goals in reducing parking demand while improving access when considering all factors.
-Other strategies were not chosen to move forward either because they ranked low in their respective TDM category or were duplicative of another strategy.
+Other strategies were not chosen to move forward either because they ranked low in their respective TDM category, had negative consequences related to implementation, or their effects were duplicative of another strategy.
 These strategies, listed below, may be reconsidered if conditions change at the Preserve: